Smiling trio at camp sign on Kili

 We advise against booking with a sales agent.
 For starters, their level of involvement and knowledge simply cannot compete with companies who have feet on the ground in Tanzania – and on the mountain itself!

-Further, you may think you're booking with a value-for-money operator given the price, but actually the sales agent's markup fee is misleading and you're actually being connected with a budget operator.
+Further, you may think you're booking with a mid-range operator given the price, but actually the sales agent's markup fee is misleading and you're actually being connected with a budget operator.

 The Follow Alice Kilimanjaro team is ONE team